livespotting/kamera-flachdachstaender/README.md

 ## Feedback

-Feel free to send us feedback on [Twitter](https://twitter.com/gitpointapp) or [file an issue](https://github.com/gitpoint/git-point/issues/new).
+Feel free to send us feedback on [Twitter](https://twitter.com/datarhei) or [file an issue](https://github.com/datarhei/roof-stand/issues/new).
 Feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

-If there's anything you'd like to chat about, please feel free to join our [Gitter chat](https://gitter.im/git-point)!
+If there's anything you'd like to chat about, please feel free to send mail to open@datarhei.com!

 ## Contributors